-Directors are required to do everything in their power to attend Board meetings.
+In accordance with article 17.2 of the Board Regulations, directors are required to do everything in their power to attend Board meetings.
 When they absolutely cannot avoid doing so in person, they may grant proxy to another Board member, in writing and on the occasion of each meeting, indicating the opportune voting instructions and notifying the Chairman of the Board of the proxy (article 17.2 of the Board Regulations).

-C.1.29 Indicate the number of board meetings held during the year, indicating the number of times, if any, the board met without its chairman in attendance.
+C.1.29 Indicate the number of board meetings held

+during the year, indicating the number of times, if any, the board met without its chairman in attendance.
 This calculation should include proxies appointed with specific voting instructions as attendances:

-Number of board meetings 16 Number of board meetings held without the chairman in attendance
+Number of board meetings 15

+Number of board meetings held without the chairman in

+attendance 0